The Samsung Galaxy S11 launch date is set for February 11

 There are some differences in 2020: we're expecting three Samsung Galaxy S11 phones instead of four, all containing a 5G modem.
 That means there’s no need for a sequel to the standalone Galaxy S10 5G.
 While we still expect the new phones to be dubbed S11, there have been rumors of Samsung will leapfrog nine names and use the Galaxy S20 numbering scheme.

-At present, we're expecting the Galaxy S11 line to include a base model, a Plus model, and an Ultra model, per a recent rumor.
+At present, we're expecting the Galaxy S11 line to include a base model, a S11 Plus model, and an Ultra model, per a recent rumor.
 The lineup is also expected to offer display sizes from 6.2 inches up to 6.9 inches.

-And all should be powered by either a new Samsung Exynos chipset and the Snapdragon 865 chipset, region dependent.
+All three should be powered by either a new Samsung Exynos chipset (most of the world) and the Snapdragon 865 chipset (likely in the US), region dependent.

 The Samsung Galaxy Fold 2 is less of a certainty.
 While we expect the company will include a new foldable device at its February event, there's less concrete evidence of an immediate release date.
 After all, there was gap between the original Galaxy Fold and the Galaxy S10 phones.